JarrodCTaylor/spartan/README.md

 When analyzing the color schemes that I have been using for ages, I began to question what value the different colors were adding to my daily coding activities.
 The answer I arrived that was nothing.
-Sparta is my attempt at providing only the necessary coloring.
+Spartan is my attempt at providing only the necessary coloring.
 Spartan is simple, frugal and highly effective.